Ophonus rufibarbis

 Duff distinguishes rufibarbis and schaubergerianus from melletii and subsinuatus by the number of lateral trichobothria on the sides of the pronotum - one each side for melletii and subsinuatus and two each side for rufibarbis and schaubergerianus.
 Mine have had 3 or 4 long hairs sticking out between the front and mid point of each side of the pronotum, all in a similar direction and much longer than the hairs covering the pronotum.
 I'd initially assumed these were all lateral trichobothria and that by saying 2 Duff means at least 2 and doesn't exclude 4 - and as where Hackston's key diverges on this character he says "2-4 bristles in the front half" for schaubergerianus and rufibarbis, I guess that's right.
 But the distal of the 4 bristles, the one at the middle of the edge, seems thicker than the others (if not longer) - so I wondered if it could it be that this is a lateral trichobothrium and the others are merely setae or bristles?
 I concluded not, as if I took them to have just one lateral trichothrium then all of mine would either be melletii (very unlikely - rare in Norfolk) or subsinuatus (only known in the UK from two specimens on Portland).

-Previously I've been confused by the pronotum width and shape when eliminating puncticeps.
+I think it's worth adding at this point that getting these down to a choice between rufibarbis and schaubergerianus wasn't altogether straightforward.
+I've been confused by the pronotum width and shape when eliminating puncticeps (indeed, I initially included one here which I had tentatively identified as rufibarbis but which I have now realised was puncticeps).
 I think I'm a bit clearer on this now, though I'm not convinced many of the puncticpes photos online quite conform to the pronotum being clearly narrower (I assume it means at its widest point?) than the elytra at the humeri, so I'm still not sure I've totally grasped what Duff's getting at here.
 In any case, it seems that puncticeps can be ruled out on the number of setae on the side of the pronotum.

 female Ophonus rufibarbis showing pronotum and elytra, Wendling Beck Environment Project (Norfolk, UK), 21st August 2023